-Looking for good ways to connect with friends while social distancing?
+Looking for good ways to connect with friends from a distance?
 Hosting a virtual happy hour is one of the best Zoom ideas for catching up with your pals from the comfort of your own home.
 Set your Happy Hour up for success with these tips.

 - SET UP BEFOREHAND